confluentinc/influx_kafka/README.md

 # influx_kafka

+THIS IS A WORK-IN-PROGRESS - Please check in later for the complete solution.

-Monitor Kafka environments including Confluent Platform with InfluxDB and Telegraf
+Monitor Kafka environments including components of Confluent Platform with InfluxDB and Telegraf via Jolokia